 Example: A student who has a privacy hold calls and wishes to speak with you about his record.
 Can you discuss his record over the phone?

 Answer: A student with a privacy hold must conduct all business in person after presenting photo identification.

-Answer: As a general rule, the University must obtain the student's written consent before releasing information that is a part his education record.
+Answer: As a general rule, the University must obtain the student's written consent before releasing information that is a part of his education record.
 However, there is an exception for directory information, which can be released to third parties without the student's consent.
-Because dates of attendance are considered directory information, you can release the student's dates of attendance; however, you cannot disclose that he was dismissed from the university, since that information is non-directory information, and therefore confidential.
+Because dates of attendance are considered directory information, you can release the student's dates of attendance; however, you cannot disclose that he was dismissed from the university since that information is non-directory information and, therefore, confidential.
 If the parents want additional information, you must explain that you can release directory information only.

 Example: Your neighbor's daughter has not received word on her admission to UNF.
 As a personal favor, your neighbor asks you to look up her admissions status in the student records system.
 Is this appropriate?

 Answer: No. You can access only those academic records for which you have a legitimate educational interest during the performance of your official university duties.
 You should never access confidential information for personal reasons; doing so can put your employment at risk.

 Example: Mr. and Mrs. Smith have just enrolled their 17-year-old son, Tom, as a full-time student at UNF.
 Without his knowledge, Mr. and Mrs. Smith contact One-Stop Student Services and demand to see Tom's academic record.
 Should One-Stop Student Services disclose these records to his parents?

 Answer: No. FERPA protects the records of students attending the university.
 Even though Tom is a minor, only Tom, not his parents, has the right to inspect and review his academic record.